Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Discussion and open problems

 \section{Discussion and open problems}

-The framework developed in this paper rests on replacing classical densities by distribution--kernel pairs and defining expectations through the distributional pairing $\langle T,\psi\varphi\rangle$.
+The framework developed in this paper represents a probability law by a tempered distribution $T$ rather than by a density, and extracts information from it through the kernel-regularised pairing $\langle T,\psi\varphi\rangle$.
 From this single device we obtain a coherent extension of moment-based probability: weak moments of all orders exist unconditionally; the weak characteristic function is smooth and encodes these moments; weak cumulants retain their algebraic structure under independence and affine transformations; a weak moment problem admits a hierarchy of uniqueness results; and a weak central limit theorem holds at the level of regularised transforms.

 These results show that the absence of classical moments does not prevent a meaningful probabilistic calculus.
 Instead, the kernel $\varphi$ provides a controlled regularisation that restores finiteness and smoothness while preserving the essential algebraic structure of moments and cumulants.